Karthik-1221/DMVC-Framework-Notes/README.md

 ## Next Steps

-This repository is a study guide, so improvements, corrections, examples, and discussion topics are welcome.
-Contributions through pull requests, issue discussions, and practical examples can make the notes more useful for beginners and experienced Delphi developers alike.
+This repository is meant to be a practical study guide, so contributions, improvements, and topic expansions are encouraged.
+Adding examples, clarifying placeholders, and discussing best practices can make it more useful for both beginners and experienced Delphi developers.[3]

-- Add your own code samples and explanations.
+- Add more examples for each DMVC section and each Delphi topic from the document.[3]
-- Open discussions for patterns, debugging tips, or deployment issues.
+- Expand placeholders such as Sacroscent and IDE shortcut meanings with your own notes.[3]
-- Compare beginner and advanced approaches in separate examples.
+- Open discussions for architecture decisions, debugging patterns, and deployment setups.
 - Read the official documentation: [DMVCFramework Official Documentation](https://www.danieleteti.it/delphimvcframework_3_4_3_aluminium/).[1]
-- Explore the source code and examples: [DMVCFramework GitHub Repository](https://github.com/danieleteti/delphimvcframework).[2]
+- Explore the source code: [DMVCFramework GitHub Repository](https://github.com/danieleteti/delphimvcframework).[2]